 Upon arriving, you have to pay a $5 entry fee per car.
 Parking was readily available right in front of the entrance of the trail.
 The website does mention that they only allow sixty cars at a time but there were probably only twenty cars or so when we were there on a Sunday afternoon.

-On the same note, going down wasn’t necessarily difficult in the sense of strenuous but using a stroller going down a steep decline equals fast moving wheels.
-Therefore, both my husband and I were hanging on to our respective stroller with our dear lives.
+On the same note, going down wasn’t necessarily difficult in the sense of strenuous but using a stroller going down a steep decline equals fast-moving wheels.
+Therefore, both my husband and I were hanging on to our respective strollers with our dear lives.
 Phew.
 It made for a good workout though.

 When we finally arrived at the top of the observation deck, I could not believe that I was in Georgia.
 It was absolutely beautiful!
 The 360° view of the lush greenery that expands throughout four states- Georgia, Tennessee, North Carolina, and South Carolina- was beyond my expectations.
 It was absolutely perfect!

-Who would have thought- a beachfront on Lake Blue Ridge with mountains as a backdrop.
-It made the perfect backdrop to our mountain vacation with our kids.
+Who would have thought- a beachfront on Lake Blue Ridge accompanied by a mountainous silhouette?
+It made the perfect backdrop to our Blue Ridge mountain family vacation with our kids.

 When arriving at the beach, you have to pay a $5 fee to park in the parking lot.
 Make sure to bring the $5 in cash as payment is by the honor system- putting the cash into an envelope and dropping the envelope in a secured box.